 The Quarterly Lists are required to be placed in the public inspection file by January 10, April 10, July 10, and October 10 of each year.
-The next Quarterly List is required to be placed in stations' public inspection files by July 10, 2012, covering the period from April 1, 2012 through June 30, 2012.
+The next Quarterly List is required to be placed in stations' public inspection files by October 10, 2012, covering the period from July 1, 2012 through September 30, 2012.
+All TV stations must post their Quarterly Lists to their online public inspection files at https://stations.fcc.gov.